Unseen4ble/Random_stuff/README.md

-# clg-assignment
-all assignment by my college that i might need later
+All my random shits i did that im not proud of